Reviews You Can Rely On

 Credit: Amber King & Trevor Peterson

 On a camping mission, we set this tent up as a basecamp tent for two days.
 During these days, winds were incredibly high.
 After being beaten by the wind, we were surprised at how well it maintained its shape; it wasn't until a stake became unpegged that it lost it.
 That night, it was hard to sleep.
-The thicker material is loud, especially when flapping in the wind.
+The thicker material is loud when flapping in the wind.
 While it doesn't stretch as much as a Nylon tent, there is a little give.
 Also, the material on the lower angle of the pitch has no guy lines or attachment points to help prevent this flapping, which we think would be a good addition if Black Diamond decides to revamp this tent.

 black diamond distance adaptor tent ultralight tent review - the primary point of ventilation. while the cover does protect when...